Some of 68 people recommended by SC collegium set to be appointed as HC judges soon: Sources | Law-Order

 - India

-Some of the 68 people recommended by the Supreme Court collegium are set to be appointed as judges of various high courts in the next few days, sources aware of the procedure for appointment to the higher judiciary said on Monday.
+Some of the 68 people recommended by the Supreme Court collegium are set to be appointed as judges of various high courts in the next few days, sources aware of the procedure for appointment to the higher judiciary have said.

-Some of the files on recommendations are in the ''advanced'' stage of the process, the sources said.
+Some of the files on recommendations are in the ''advanced'' stage of the process, they said.

 The appointments will not happen in one go and will take place in batches, the sources indicated.